ashattock/epi50/README.md

 #### Computing resource requirements

 No special cluster computing resources are required to run this analysis.
 Local parallelisation is used throughout the pipeline to improve runtime, however this parallelisation is only available on UNIX operating systems.
-Running this analysis on Windows operating systems is still possible, yet will be slower.
-Expect the full analysis (exluding any package installations) to take between 45 to 60 minutes on a UNIX machine and between 60 and 120 minutes on a Windows machine, dependant on machine specifications.
+Running this analysis on Windows operating systems is still possible, yet will be considerably slower.
+Expect the full analysis (exluding any package installations) to take around one hour on a UNIX machine and two to four hours on a Windows machine, dependant on machine specifications.
 R console output will keep the user updated with runtime progress.

 ## Directory structure